 While there has been much prior criticism of the possibility of modeling cognition (Weizenbaum, 1976; Nisbet, 1977), Chalmers (2011) recently argued that sufficient information is now available to model cognition to the level of consciousness itself, which may not be ultimately knowable but probably exists (Nagel 1974).
 While being an interesting debate as to whether such a machine would indeed by conscious, the intent of this project is simply to integrate existing knowledge in the fields of cognitive psychology, developmental psychology, linguistics, logic, social psychology, and psychoanalysis to create a viable model for a self-aware software intelligence.
 Most AI systems at this level attempt to create an existing sophistication, as if we are born fully cognisant.
 The approach here instead is to consider a learning AI, such as HAL in the famous Kubrick movie, "2001: A Space Odyssey."

-Previous topics on this site have provided discussion of how to extend Demetriou's box-and-arrow model as the basis for a software intelligence.
-The first topic, Integrating the Hypercognition Model of Self with Freudian and Jungian Models of Unconscious showed that the depth of Demetriou's model permits inclusion of the model of the psyche, proposed in different forms by Freud (1933, 1940) and Jung (1935, 1971).
+- "Designing HAL (1): Hypercognition, Freud and Jung" showed that the depth of Demetriou's model permits inclusion of the model of the psyche, proposed in different forms by Freud (1933, 1940) and Jung (1935, 1971).
 Jung's model was also found commensurate with modern ideas of cognitive dissonance (Festinger, 1957), which is the accepted explanation of social pressure causing cognitive distortion, and to provide a basis for unconscious social archetypes in this model.